 Transparency and participation are also goals of the Federal Government in the 7th Energy Research Program.
-To this end, the energy research networks are an important instrument of the energy research policy of the Federal Ministry for Economic Affairs and Energy (BMWi).
+To this end, the energy research networks are an important instrument of the energy research policy of the Federal Ministry for Economic Affairs and Climate Action (BMWi).

 The research network is a measure of the National Action Plan on Energy Efficiency (NAPE) and offers a forum for representatives from industry and science as well as important multipliers with the aim of intensifying the exchange at the interfaces between research, practice and politics.